Meet Max

 • Several years working in the addiction recovery field

-• Extensive learning of the Enneagram
+• Extensive learning, study, and exploration of the Enneagram

 • 100+ books read on psychology and self-development